Cienfuegos was just a quick stop on our excursion to Trinidad, but as soon as I stepped off the bus, I was wishing we could stay at least a few hours.

-As the centre of Cienfuegos, this vast square is revered both for its historical importance and symbolic significance.
+As the centre of Cienfuegos, Parque Marti is revered both for its historical importance and symbolic significance.

 The establishment of Cienfuegos was quietly celebrated here, under the hibiscus tree chosen as the marker for laying out the city’s first 25 blocks.
 Inlaid in the cement of this former parade ground is a compass rose, called the “zero kilometre”, marking the central point of Cienfuegos.

 Lions on marble pedestals flank the entrance to the park, framing a monument in the distance dedicated to Cuban national hero, José Martí.

 Further down the path, at the west end of the park, stands Cuba’s only triumphal arch.
 Commissioned in 1902 by the local workers’ corporation, it commemorates the creation of the Republic of Cuba.

 Parque Marti is surrounded by many important, historical buildings, another reason why the plaza has been declared a national monument.

 This elegant building is said to be modeled after the Capitolio in Havana.
 It is home to the provincial government assembly.